SalomePlatform/smesh/doc/salome/gui/SMESH/input/scale.rst

 This geometrical operation allows to scale in space your mesh or some of its elements.

-**To scale a mesh:**
+*To scale a mesh:*

 #.
 From the **Modification** menu choose **Transformation** -> **Scale Transform** item.

-	One of the following dialogs will appear:
+   The following dialogs will appear, where you can select how to scale:

-	With one scale factor:
+	* with one scale factor:

 	.. image:: ../images/scale01.png
 		:align: center

-	Or with different scale factors for axes:
+	* or with different scale factors for axes:

 	.. image:: ../images/scale02.png
 		:align: center